haskell-works/avro/README.md

 |])
 ```

-Alternatively we can define schema manually:
+Alternatively schema can be defined manually:

 ```haskell
 import Data.Avro